oiegorov/expo_improved/README.md

 * list the environments and the number of nodes to deploy
 * add :types => ["deploy"] as a parameter to g5k_init()

 Let's consider the following situation.
-You want to deploy "lenny-x64-base" environment on 1 node in Lyon and "squeeze-x64-base" on 1 node in Lyon and on 2 nodes in Grenoble.
+You want to deploy "lenny-x64-base" environment on 1 node in Lyon and "squeeze-x64-base" on 1 node in Lyon as well as on 2 nodes in Grenoble.
 After the deployment is finished, you don't want to close the experiment, but display all the nodes with deployed environment on them to be able to connect to them manually afterwards.

     require 'g5k_api'